A topic from the subject of Organic Chemistry in Chemistry.

 Mass spectrometry

-Mass spectrometry is a technique that can be used to determine the molecular weight of a compound.
+Mass spectrometry is a technique used to determine the molecular weight of a compound.
 It can also be used to identify the elemental composition of a compound, as well as its structure.
 Mass spectrometry is particularly useful for studying aromatic compounds because it can provide information about the number and location of the carbon atoms in the ring.

 Types of Experiments